htrgouvea/nipe/README.md

 ```
     COMMAND          FUNCTION
     install          To install.
-    start            To start
+    start            To start.
-    stop             To stop
+    stop             To stop.
 ```

 ##### Tested on:

 * Ubuntu 14.10 and 15.04
 * Busen Labs Hydrogen
-* Debian Jessie 8.1 and Wheezy 7.9
+* Debian Wheezy 7.9 and Jessie 8.1
 * Lubuntu 15.04
 * Xubuntu 15.04
 * LionSec 3.0